 When considering financial assistance for sober living, many people ask: does insurance pay for sober living?
 The answer depends on the type of insurance plan and whether the sober living arrangement is tied to an approved treatment program.
 Private insurance plans, Medicaid, and employer-sponsored health insurance may provide some level of support, but the extent of coverage varies widely.

 Medicaid, which serves low-income individuals, sometimes funds addiction recovery services, including certain sober living programs.
 In some states, Medicaid provides financial assistance for transitional housing as part of a broader addiction recovery strategy.
+Some states require insurance companies to provide certain types of coverage for recovery residences or related services.
 However, the availability of this support depends on state policies and eligibility requirements.

 Other Financial Support Options for Sober Living